SarcasticMatrix/system-perspective/README.md

 # Structure of the data

-Before committing and pushing codes, you should call the `black` package on your file: `python -m black {path_to_your_file}`.
+Before committing and pushing codes, you should call the `black` package on your file: `python -m black <path_to_your_file>`.

 ## Nodes class
-**Overview:** The Nodes class represents nodes in a system, where each node is a dictionary with specific attributes such as id, generation units, load units, and transmission lines.
+**Overview:** The Nodes class represents nodes in a system (`list` of node), where each node is a dictionary with specific attributes such as id, generation units, load units, and transmission lines.

 **Attributes**:
 - `id` (`int`): The unique identifier for the node.